ManagementCore API

 Groups

-A User may belong to one or more Groups (read more about Groups here).
+A User may belong to one or more Groups (more details on Groups can be found here).
 Here is an example:

 1